JHU-PL-Lab/www-fpse/coding.md

 * [Cornell cs3110 book](https://www.cs.cornell.edu/courses/cs3110/2020sp/textbook/) is related to this course and was one of the main inspirations along with Real World OCaml.
 * The [OCamlverse Ecosystem page](https://ocamlverse.github.io/content/ecosystem.html) lists many libraries available.
-   - Note that some libraries in the list are not particularly up-to-date or reliable or well-documented.
-They are roughly sorted though so start with the ones at the top of a given list.
+   - Note that the libraries in the list are not necessarily up-to-date or reliable or well-documented.
+They are roughly sorted by how reliable they are though so start with the ones at the top of a given list.
-* [Awesome OCaml](https://github.com/ocaml-community/awesome-ocaml) is another libraries list.
+* [Awesome OCaml](https://github.com/ocaml-community/awesome-ocaml) is another list of libraries, tutorials, etc.
+* [Exercism OCaml Track](https://exercism.io/tracks/ocaml/exercises) has a large set of programming problems to solve which have solutions by many other programmers as well.
+We will reference some of these examples in lecture.